subsquid-quests/cryptopunks-subgraph-migration/README.md

 To submit, invite the following github accounts to your private repo : [@dariaag](https://github.com/dariaag), [@belopash](https://github.com/belopash), [@abernatskiy](https://github.com/abernatskiy) and [@dzhelezov](https://github.com/dzhelezov).

+# Rewards

+tSQD rewards will be delivered via the [quests page](https://app.subsquid.io/quests) of Subsquid Cloud.
+Make sure you use the same GitHub handle to make a submission and when linking to that page.

+Winners will be listed at the quest repository README.
+If you do not wish to be listed please tell us that in an issue in your submission repo.

 # Useful links

 - [Quickstart](https://docs.subsquid.io/deploy-squid/quickstart/)